How to Cook Beets So They're Actually Delicious

 Many people have strong feelings about beets (usually in the negative), but learning how to cook beets properly can change minds for good.
 If you don't love beets, using one of these methods to prepare beets for roasting, steaming and boiling might just change your mind.

 Beets, or beetroots, are jewel-toned root vegetables.
 But beets, with their shades of ruby red and sunset gold, are among the most misunderstood–and passionately disliked–vegetables.
 Beets can absorb a great deal of mineral flavor from the soil in which they're grown.
 That taste is appealing to some.
 But to others, it's a behemoth to be tackled before a beet finds its way to a plate.

 Pictured Recipe: Crispy Smashed Beets with Goat Cheese

 Many individuals first encounter these vegetables in canned, pickled or boiled form.
 While beets can be delicious in all these preparations, they may not be the best representation of this sweet and earthy vegetable for you.

 The key to cooking beets and really enjoying them is finding a way to prepare them that makes you appreciate these deliciously complex vegetables.
-Here, how to cook beets so you'll actually enjoy them.
+Here, we'll show you how to cook beets and work them into recipes so you'll actually enjoy them.